Keyboard shortcuts

 • Same event type works with different ID schemes

-• Command handlers focus on behavior, not identity
+• Command handlers focus on behaviour, not identity

 • IDs travel in the envelope alongside events